Sienci-Labs/Resources/longmill/lm-advanced/lm-inductive-sensors.md

 ![](/_images/_longmill/_advanced/_ind-sensors/lm_ad_in_limit-report.jpg){.aligncenter .size-medium}

-After you’ve finished checking that each sensor is reporting correctly, you can set disable sensor status reporting by setting the default value: `$10=3`
+After you've finished checking that each sensor is reporting correctly, you can set disable sensor status reporting by setting the default value: `$10=3`

 #### Adding capacitors for LongBoard revision 1.2